Mobile, Alabama: Media

 Mobile's Press-Register is Alabama's oldest active newspaper, first published in 1813.
 The paper focuses on Mobile and Baldwin counties and the city of Mobile, but also serves southwestern Alabama and southeastern Mississippi.
-Mobile's alternative newspaper is the Lagniappe which was founded on the 24th of July 2002.
+Mobile's alternative newspaper is the Lagniappe which was founded on July 24, 2002.
 Visit Mobile is a marketing agency website that is focused on tourism in Mobile.

 Mobile is served locally by several over-the-air television stations including WKRG 5 (CBS), WALA 10 (Fox), WPMI 15 (Roar), WMPV 21 (religious), WDPM 23 (religious), WEIQ 42 (PBS), and WFNA 55 (The CW).
-The region is also served by WEAR 3 (ABC, with NBC on DT2), WSRE 31 (PBS), WHBR 34 (religious), WFGX 35 (MyNetworkTV), WJTC 44 (independent), WFBD 48 (America One), WPAN 53 (Jewelry Television), and WAWD 58 (independent), all out of the Pensacola, Florida area.
+The region is also served by WEAR 3 (ABC, with NBC on DT2), WSRE 23 (educational independent), WHBR 34 (religious), WFGX 35 (MyNetworkTV), WJTC 44 (independent), WFBD 48 (America One), WPAN 53 (Jewelry Television), and WAWD 58 (independent), all out of the Pensacola, Florida area.
 Mobile is part of the Mobile–Pensacola–Fort Walton Beach designated market area, as defined by Nielsen Media Research.
 The Mobile-Pensacola-Fort Walton Beach market is ranked 57th in the nation for the 2024–25 television season.

 A total of 43 FM radio stations and 12 AM radio stations are located around the Mobile area and provide signals sufficiently strong to serve Mobile.

 Fourteen FM radio stations transmit from Mobile: WAVH, WBHY, WBLX, WDLT, WHIL, WKSJ, WKSJ-HD2, WLVM, WMXC, WMXC-HD2, WQUA, WRKH, WRKH-HD2, and WZEW.
 Nine AM radio stations transmit from Mobile: WBHY, WABF, WGOK, WIJD, WLPR, WMOB, WNGL, WNTM, and WXQW.
 The content ranges from Christian Contemporary to Hip hop to Top 40.
 In fall 2025, Nielsen ranked Mobile's radio market as the 101st in the US.